emmanuel-averty/GroceryGenius/README.md

 Please note, as per the [GitHub Terms of Service](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license), any code contributions will be licensed under the GPL v3, as it is the license of the original project.

+### 🌍 Translations

+If you would like to help with translating the app to different languages, please join the [translation project](https://crowdin.com/project/grocery-genius).
+If the translation is already completed, you are also welcome to join and proofread it.

 ## License

 The project is licensed under the GPL, which means that you can freely build on top of it for commercial and non-commercial purposes alike.
 But should you choose to incorporate its code, you must open-source your project and apply the GPL license to it as well.
 Check out the [LICENSE](https://github.com/DanielRendox/GroceryGenius/blob/develop/LICENSE) file for more details.